 Signs with the words "This Farm is Preserved" have been created to identify the location of preserved Lehigh County farms and to make the general public aware of the farmland preservation program.

 Information on the program (including applications) can also be obtained by visiting the farmland preservation section of the Lehigh County website.
-Use the following link: www.lehighcounty.org and then use the departmental directory to find "Agricultural Land Preservation". for Lehigh County Farmland Preservation for the these handbooks All the handbooksfrom the Farmland Preservation Office in hard copy or digitally.
+Use the following link: www.lehighcounty.org and then use the departmental directory to find "Agricultural Land Preservation".

+Specific handbooks have been written for Municipalities (Municipal Handbook for Lehigh County Farmland Preservation), Landowners (Farmland Preservation Handbook), and Realtors (Realtor Handbook for the Lehigh County Farmland Preservation Program) with specialized information geared for each group and these handbooks are updated regularly.
+All the handbooks are available from the Farmland Preservation Office in hard copy or digitally.

 VI.
 Inspection and Enforcement Procedures